Analyzing the Price-to-Earnings Ratio of Presto Automation Inc (PRST) - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PRST starting from Mosher Dan, who sale 7,117 shares at the price of $2.82 back on Sep 25.
-After this action, Mosher Dan now owns 303,113 shares of Presto Automation Inc, valued at $20,070 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PRST starting from Cleveland Avenue Food & Bevera, who purchase 1,500,000 shares at the price of $2.00 back on Oct 16.
+After this action, Cleveland Avenue Food & Bevera now owns 10,000,000 shares of Presto Automation Inc, valued at $3,000,000 using the latest closing price.

-Casanova Xavier, the CHIEF OPERATING OFFICER of Presto Automation Inc, sale 17,825 shares at $3.86 during a trade that took place back on Jul 31, which means that Casanova Xavier is holding 516,609 shares at $68,804 based on the most recent closing price.
+Mosher Dan, the PRESIDENT of Presto Automation Inc, sale 7,117 shares at $2.82 during a trade that took place back on Sep 25, which means that Mosher Dan is holding 303,113 shares at $20,070 based on the most recent closing price.

 Stock Fundamentals for PRST